whrc/Circumpolar_TEM_aux_scripts/README.md

 ## To Do

-- [ ] Add monitoring script
+- [x] Add monitoring script
-- [ ] Finalize plotting script
+- [x] Finalize plotting script
-- [ ] Automate renaming of gap-filled files
+- [x] Automate renaming of gap-filled files
+- [ ] Automate new scenario generation and job submission script